A hierarchical equations of motion (HEOM) analog for systems with delay: illustrated on inter-cavity photon propagation: Application to photon propagation

-The remaining equations for the occupation in B, the coherences, and matrix elements for \(\rho^{(1)}\) are calculated analogously (cf.~\apprefB).
+The remaining equations for the occupation in B, the coherences, and matrix elements for \(\rho^{(1)}\) are of a similar form (cf.~\apprefB).
+Time-local processes such as cavity photon dissipation are included in the zeroth step of the hierarchy.
 For time-non-local interactions, the system density matrix in Eq.~\eqref{eq:rho0example} only couples to the first auxiliary density matrix \(\rho^{(1)}\).
-Time-local processes such as the cavity photon dissipation are included in the zeroth step of the hierarchy.

-Fig.~\ref{fig:2cav_plots}(a) shows the time dynamics of the single-photon occupations in slabs A and B. The model system allows a calculation using the wave function (cf.~\apprefC) as a benchmark.
+Fig.~\ref{fig:plots}(a) shows the time dynamics of the single-photon occupations in slabs A and B. The model system allows a calculation using the wave function (cf.~\apprefC) as a benchmark.
 The HEOM (solid lines) and exact wave function (dotted lines) results agree perfectly.
-Note, that the HEOM allows in principle the inclusion of Lindblad terms (e.g. for pumping), which the wave function does not. \\ Over time the single excitation in slab A will dissipate into the bath.
+Over time the single excitation in slab A will dissipate into the bath.
 However, some photons are transferred to the QNM of slab B with delay \(\tau\approx 44\, \mathrm{ps}\).
 For the used parameters, the occupation in B is even larger than the occupation in A after some time.
-Eventually, the system arrives at a trapped state \cite{PhysRevLett.116.093601, bello2019unconventional, hughes2017anisotropy, grimsmo2015time, nemet2019comparison, barkemeyer2020revisiting, finsterholzl2020nonequilibrium} due to constructive interference from the inter-cavity transfer.
+Eventually, the system arrives at a trapped state \cite{PhysRevLett.116.093601, bello2019unconventional, hughes2017anisotropy, grimsmo2015time, nemet2019comparison, barkemeyer2020revisiting, finsterholzl2020nonequilibrium} due to interference from the inter-cavity transfer.